 So, the trick is to find a way to safely heat or cool the car to these temperatures for at least several hours.
-If you live near Death Valley in California your problem is solved.
+If you live in a hot climate your problem is solved.
 Park the car in the sun on a summer day, close the windows (leave them cracked slightly otherwise expanding hot air might pop them off the frame!), and come back in a few hours to a completely sanitized interior.
 Don't leave anything in the car that you value such as pets, kids, etc.

 Short of this your options are more limited.
 Finding a place to heat a car to 140 degrees is probably easier than cooling something this large (drive-in freezer perhaps?).
 One idea I had is an auto body shop that paints cars.
 I've not yet checked with our local car repair shop but I think these paint drying rooms are capable of heating to at least 140 degrees.